shreya71/1024_Bits_Calculator_-Basic-/README.md

 # 1024_Bits_Calculator_-Basic-

-A code that calculates addition and subtraction operations for big numbers.
+A code that calculates addition, subtraction and multiolication operations for big numbers.
-Results for substraction are given with signs according the the inouts given. eg:-
+Results for substraction are given with signs according the the inputs given. eg:-
      if,
      input 1 > input 2